sec-bit/ckb-zkp/README.md

 # ckb-zkp

-Smart contracts that run a zero-knowledge proof system on the [Nervos CKB chain](https://www.nervos.org/).
+Smart contracts that run as zero-knowledge proof verifiers on the [Nervos CKB chain](https://www.nervos.org/).
 CKB developers and users can implement various complex zero-knowledge verification processes through the simplest contract invocation.
-Cooperate with zkp-toolkit to complete offline prove and online verify.
+Cooperate with zkp-toolkit to complete off-chain prove and on-chain verify.

+This project is part of *zkp-toolkit-ckb* and is supported by the Nervos Foundation.
+Check out the [original proposal](https://talk.nervos.org/t/secbit-labs-zkp-toolkit-ckb-a-zero-knowledge-proof-toolkit-for-ckb/4254) and [grant announcement](https://medium.com/nervosnetwork/three-new-ecosystem-grants-awarded-892b97e8bc06).

 ## Table of contents